 In 1852 the painter Hermann Goldschmidt made the first of his fourteen asteroid discoveries from a small room in the Café Procope in Paris.

-Inspired by these brilliant and slightly odd people, Alun Ward created Fly me to the Moon, a computer-based installation which uses random methods to drive asteroids across a projected screen.
+Inspired by these brilliant and slightly odd people, Alun Ward created Fly me to the Moon, an installation which uses random methods to drive asteroids across a projected screen.
 As they pass by on their lonely journeys, they seem to generate sounds.
 Human and extraterrestrial noises coincide on the otherwise silent screen, and a new music of the spheres is born.